mennamamdouh/MySQL-Python-Project/README.md

   4. Doing some analysis on this data
   5. Making connections between MySQL server and the Python code using cursors
   6. Creating connection pools for different users

+I've done this project through studing Database Clients course which is part of Meta Database Engineer Professional Certificate on Coursera.